godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 = Variable Products =
 You can enable SKU creation for variable products under **WooCommerce &gt; Settings &gt; Products** as well.
 Should you choose to create unique SKUs for each product variation, the attributes for that variation will be appended to the product slug.

 For a variable product whose parent is 'awesome-tee-shirt', the SKU will first use the parent slug, then append the attributes for each variation.
-For example, if the shirt has a small variation in white, the SKU for that variation will be 'wordpress-tee-shirt-small-white'.
+For example, if the shirt has a small variation in white, the SKU for that variation will be 'awesome-tee-shirt-small-white'.

 If you disable this option, you will be able to manually create your own variation SKUs, as these will not be overridden by saving or updating a product.
 The parent SKU will be automatically set no matter which option is enabled.